How Much Does Assisted Living Cost? (May 2026)

 Does Insurance Cover Assisted Living?

-Generally, health insurance does not cover the costs of assisted living; however, this varies by provider.
-On the other hand, a long-term care insurance policy can be used to cover these costs.
-Be sure to plan ahead with a long-term care policy, as many providers will deny coverage if you have preexisting conditions such as Alzheimer’s, Parkinson’s, or multiple sclerosis.
+No, standard health insurance generally does not cover the costs of assisted living, though coverage varies by provider.
+However, a long-term care insurance policy can be used to cover these costs.
+Be sure to plan ahead with a long-term care policy, as many providers will deny coverage if you have preexisting conditions such as Alzheimer's, Parkinson's, or multiple sclerosis.

 Does Veterans Affairs Pay for Assisted Living?

-The VA will not pay for assisted living facilities for veterans.
-With that said, eligible persons may apply for VA Aid and Attendance benefits.
-For those who have vision issues or require daily assistance with normal tasks, this type of funding can certainly offset some of the costs of assisted living.
+No, the VA does not directly pay for assisted living facilities for veterans.
+However, eligible persons may apply for VA Aid and Attendance benefits, which can help offset assisted living costs for those who have vision issues or require daily assistance with normal tasks.

 Is Assisted Living Tax Deductible?

-Luckily, some or all of your assisted living costs may be tax deductible, qualifying for the medical expense tax deduction.
-To qualify for this deduction, a person must fit the IRS’s definition of “chronically ill,” meaning that they are unable to perform two or more daily acts, including bathing, dressing, eating, and using the toilet.
-A licensed health care practitioner can certify this status.
+Yes, some or all of your assisted living costs may be tax deductible under the medical expense tax deduction.
+To qualify, a person must fit the IRS's definition of “chronically ill,” meaning they are unable to perform two or more daily activities including bathing, dressing, eating, and using the toilet.
+A licensed health care practitioner must certify this status.

 Top Tip: I would strongly urge you to choose an assisted living facility close to where your loved ones are so that they can visit more frequently.
 At the same time, remember that facilities tend to get cheaper the further they are from major metropolitan areas.